 From A Wiki of Ice and Fire

 Its Dornish side is guarded from the castle Skyreach, the seat of House Fowler, which holds the title Warden of the Prince's Pass.
 The Prince's Pass descends from the mountains into the deep sands of Dorne.
 Structures along the route include Skyreach, Kingsgrave, and the Tower of Joy.
 North of the Prince's Pass is Nightsong in the Dornish Marches.
-Unlike the Boneway, the Prince's Pass does not appear to have a proper road.
+The Prince's Pass is not as steep nor as treacherous as the Boneway.

 The Prince's Pass was originally the Wide Way, the shortest and easiest route between the Reach and Dorne.
-It was guarded from Skyreach by the Lords of the Wide Way, the Fowler Kings of Stone and Sky.
+It was guarded fby the Lords of the Wide Way, the Kings of Stone and Sky from House Fowler, who carved Skyreach into its stony slopes.
 The Fowlers submitted to House Martell during Nymeria's War, however, and the route became known as the Prince's Pass, as the Martells used the title of "prince" in the Rhoynish custom.

 A Clash of Kings

 Tyrion Lannister requests Doran Martell send his armies to the Prince's Pass to keep the marcher lords in their castles as part of the political betrothal of Myrcella Baratheon and Trystane Martell.
 Prince Doran Martell promises to move his banners into the high passes once Myrcella arrives safely at Sunspear.

 - ↑ A World of Ice and Fire, Prince's Pass.